-Now introducing a new segment for Solstice Satisfaction… Dating Noah!
+Now introducing a new segment for Solstice Satisfaction… Dating Nikki!
 No, unfortunately you won’t be able to live your long dream of dating me, but you will be getting dating advice, tips and tricks from yours truly.
 Ta da!

 First date small talk…

 Because you can’t exactly let the other person know just how unstable you are on the first date.